 Computer Science Program

-The study of Computer Science (CS) will provide students with limitless opportunities in the Information Technology (IT) workforce.
+The study of Computer Science (CS) will provide students with limitless opportunities in the Software Development and Information Technology (IT) workforce.
 With current technologies integrated into the CS curriculum, connections with area employers and skills gained from cyber competitions, the CS program prepares students like you for success!

 You may be interested in a career in Computer Science if you: